akornatskyy/wheezy.http/doc/userguide.rst

 Request
 -------
-:py:class:`~wheezy.http.request.HTTPRequest` is a wrapper arround WSGI environ dictionary.
+:py:class:`~wheezy.http.request.HTTPRequest` is a wrapper around WSGI environ dictionary.
 It provides access to all variables stored within environ as well as provide several handy methods for daily use.